-Since then I’ve seen a couple different chefs use it, mostly just garnishing dishes with it’s leaves.
+Since then I've seen a couple different chefs use it, mostly just garnishing dishes with it's leaves.
 But yarrow is so much more.
-It is an ancient herb.
-The Greeks were known to use it as a medicinal since it promotes blood clotting, from there it became associated with war, and soldiers would carry it with them, just in case.
+It's an ancient herb.
+The Greeks were known to use it as a medicinal since it promotes blood clotting, from there it became associated with war, and soldiers would carry it with them, just in case, or so I've read.
+Unlike wild mints and other plants from the Lamiaceae, yarrow is bitter.
+Really bitter.
+Just a leaf or two is all you need.

 When I first started playing with it in the kitchen, I would take the whole plant, stem, flowers and all, and put it into stock or broth.
 The resulting broths took on the flavor, but they had an incredibly bitter aftertaste.
 I adjusted the broths with sugar and vinegar, which helped a bit, but for the most part I disregarded it as a novelty, and assumed the aroma couldn't be separated from the bitterness.

-At first smell, yarrow comes off as something in between anise and flowers, it’s got a very sweet, licorice like scent.
-Tasting a small bit of the leaves will flood your sinuses with a perfume very similar to cardamom.
-I’ve never tasted anything quite like it.
-Here’s some things I’ve noticed after using it in the kitchen for a while.
+At first smell, yarrow comes off as something in between anise and flowers, it's got a very sweet, scent that's hard to describe.
+I've never tasted anything quite like it.
+Here's some things I've noticed after using it in the kitchen for a while:

 Notes on cooking with yarrow

-- Yarrow is a soft herb, very similar to tarragon, you can substitute them for each other.
-Also, mixing yarrow with other soft herbs like tarragon, chervil, or parsley is a great way to enjoy it’s flavor if you find it a bit powerful for your tastes.
+- Mixing yarrow with other soft herbs like tarragon, chervil, or parsley is a good way to enjoy it's flavor if you find it a bit powerful for your tastes.

 - Just like other soft herbs, high heat will destroy yarrow's flavor.
 You don't want to really "cook" it.
 For example, if you wanted to flavor sauteed meat or vegetables with yarrow, add it at the end of cooking just to heat it through for a moment, with the heat turned off like you would chives or parsley.
 Seasoning something with yarrow and then sauteing will destroy the flavor.

-- Yarrow will be nice in desserts since it’s naturally sweet, especially those that use cream.
-I have seen sorbets made from it, as well as ice cream.
+- Yarrow will be nice in desserts since it's naturally sweet, especially those that use cream.
+I've seen sorbets made from it, as well as ice cream.
+Small amounts only, remember, it's bitter.

 Penne Aglio Olio with Yarrow